 But in the context of the great recession or one of the longest and deepest capitalist crisis why would class struggle be refracted through constitutionalism?
 Most of the RCN theorising appears to have elaborated prior to the crisis or do not make the crisis central to their politics.
-But an independent Scottish state would not be independent of global capitalism.
-Its independence would be nominal, especialy if there is a shared currency and banking sector.
+However an independent Scottish state would not be independent of global capitalism.
+Its independence would be nominal, especially if there is a shared currency and banking sector.
 If Scotland applied for membership of the EU, again the state would have to toe the neo liberal line.
-Scottish nationalists can no longer point to an arc of properous small nations such as Iceland and Ireland.
+Scottish nationalists can no longer point to an arc of prosperous small nations such as Iceland and Ireland.
 The powerlessness of the Greek government for its finances shows the hollowness of national independence.
 What will be the effects on the working class in Scotland of a small capitalist state fighting for economic survival.
 It will be a race to the bottom for working class living standards as corporation tax is cut.
 In any case there is no abstract right to self determination and Scotland has not been an oppressed nation as any comparison with the history of Ireland demonstrates.

 The analogy with John Maclean’s break up of Britain is no better.
 John Maclean stood for a Scottish Workers Republic and nothing less.
 Any strategy of phases or a constitutional road to a classless society would have been anathema to him.
-While the future leaders of the CPGB focused on the practical politics of trade unionism or calling for peace, John Maclean was the only significant workers leader preparing for international revolution during the first world war.
+While the future leaders of the CPGB focused on the practical politics of trade unionism or calling for peace, John Maclean was the only significant workers leader preparing for international revolution during the First World War.
 This cannot be dismissed as abstract propagandism.
 Rather than look for changes in the state, or focus on a narrow view of what might be possible, John Maclean looked to street meetings and economic classes to prepare for a Petrograd in Scotland.
-But Maclean was marginalised by Theodore Rothsein during the formation of the CPGB.
-But in any case, even though Willie Gallagher, Harry Pollitt and Rothsein proclaimed themselves revolutionary, Maclean knew from personal experience their tactics and strategy were far from revolutionary.
+But Maclean was marginalised by Theodore Rothstein during the formation of the CPGB.
+In any case, even though Willie Gallagher, Harry Pollitt and Rothstein proclaimed themselves revolutionary, Maclean knew from personal experience their tactics and strategy were far from revolutionary.
 Even if he joined he would have been expelled for independence of mind, like Sylvia Pankhurst.
 So Scotland must lead itself in the context of what he expected to be a war between Britain and the USA over economic competition.
 With Scottish workers considered to be in advance of their English comrades, Scotland could follow the example of Ireland and fight to break away from Britain and help bring down the Empire.

 Lenin also thought that the break down of empires by nationalism and nationalists would clear the way to socialism and communism.
-Historicaly his critics have been proved correct.
+Historically his critics have been proved correct.
 Attempting to link the national struggle with the workers’ cause resulted in historical defeats for workers movements.
 But Maclean did not theoretically link nationalism with the workers’ cause, unlike James Connolly, who did conflate labour’s cause with nationalism.
-He considered the origins and rise of private property in Ireland was caused by an English invasion of Ireland; contrary to Marx and more importantly modern research.
+Connolly considered the origins and rise of private property in Ireland was caused by an English invasion of Ireland, contrary to Marx and more importantly modern research.
 But Maclean did seem to uncritically absorb aspects of Scottish identity.
 There were scattered comments such as : “don’t let Scottish lads fight for john Bull”; “We are justified in utilising our Scottish sentiments”; “the primitive communism of the clans must be re-established on a modern basis”.
 And so on.
 But the clans were more primitive feudalism.
 Although national sentiments in Scotland were growing in Maclean’s time, Scottish workers joined their English and Welsh comrades in the British trade union movement and the Labour Party, which CPGB helped to establish at a local level.
 Maclean tried, but failed to break this reformist mold.

 Today, Scottish nationalism is on the rise again, with the decline of British imperialism and capitalism and the dismantling of the “welfare state”.
 Although polls suggest that support for Scottish independence is still minority politics.
 And the failure to win Glasgow in the recent local elections shows the high tide of nationalism might be ebbing.
 To criticise the SNP for not arousing the workers for Scottish independence, as the RCN do, or vote for Scottish independence even on a capitalist basis, seems to be more than engaging with nationalism.
-Voting for independence or critical support for a SNP referendum can only serve to help tie the working class to nationalism and the future of a capitalist state.
+Voting for independence or critical support for an SNP referendum can only serve to help tie the working class to nationalism and the future of a capitalist state.
 Alex Salmond in alliance with Rupert Murdoch.
 It would weaken the working class not capitalism.
 Scottish identity was formed at the same time as Britishness.
-Scottish upper class people were at the heart of the British Empire as troops and politicians and at the top of the British Parliament in London.
-To say Scotland is oppressed because there is not a constitutional right to seced from the British state, as Allan does, is a utopian or constitutional view of revolution.
+Scottish upper class people were at the heart of the British Empire as troops and politicians and at the top of the British parliament in London.
+To say Scotland is oppressed because there is not a constitutional right to secede from the British state, as Allan does, is a utopian or constitutional view of revolution.
 To echo a critic of Karl Kautsky: a high politics road will not be a different route to the same destination- communism, but a track to a different destination.